-With your ATAR of 90, let’s say you got a Band 6 in Mathematics (worth 1 bonus point), E3 in Maths Extension 1 (worth 1 bonus point) and a Band 5 in Physics (worth 1 bonus point).
+With your ATAR of 90, let’s say you got a Band 6 in Mathematics Advanced (worth 5 bonus points), E3 in Maths Extension 1 (worth 1 bonus point) and a Band 5 in Physics (worth 1 bonus point).

-This adds an extra 3 bonus points to your ATAR of 90, which now becomes 93!
+This adds an extra 5 points (maximum of 5 can be awarded) to your ATAR of 90, which now becomes 95!
 This means you now meet the 93 ATAR cut off for the Civil Engineering course!

 UTS also offers bonus points through their Year 12 Subject Scheme based on subjects you have taken in the HSC that are relevant to your course.